Sea Eagle Explorer opinion

 The NMMA certification means it has been duly tested for design and build quality, at different levels of its construction.
 The materials used are also some of the best quality inflatable kayak fabrics in the business.

-As mentioned earlier, versatility is the 300x’s biggest strength.
+As mentioned earlier, versatility is the Explorer’s biggest strength, which is why it holds a prestigious position on my list of the best inflatable kayak.
 If you are treading a path that’s generously peppered with different types of usage scenarios, you would find the Sea Eagle Explorer kayak right in your alley.